-- ◆ The U.S.-China overall trade deficit in goods and services combined in 2017, taking into account all the appropriate adjustments, may be estimated as US\$ 254 billion. - ◆ This is a considerably smaller number than the often-mentioned U.S.-China trade deficit in goods only of US\$376 billion.
+- ◆ The U.S.-China overall trade deficit in goods and services combined in 2017, taking into account all the appropriate adjustments (for example, the re-exports to and from the U.S.), may be estimated as US\$ 254 billion. - ◆ This is a considerably smaller number than the often-mentioned U.S.-China trade deficit in goods only of US\$376 billion.